Collection Development Policy

 • Preservation is the activity to prevent, eliminate, or retard deterioration of library materials, as well as to improve their condition or to change their format as necessary in order to preserve the intellectual content.
 The Libraries endeavor to protect the physical integrity of materials in the collection through conservation measures, such as temperature, humidity and dust control.
 Where preservation of content is more important than the retention of the physical format, items may be replaced with electronic versions.

-• The primary activity of the Digital Library is to create and make accessible digital collections from Florida Atlantic University scholarly content and the unique resources of FAU Libraries.
+• The primary activity of the Digital Library is to create and make accessible digital collections from Florida Atlantic University scholarly content and the unique resources of Florida Atlantic Libraries.
 Associated activities can include the digitization of deteriorating materials for preservation purposes.
-Through the Florida Digital Archive (FDA), FAU Libraries’ digital objects can be preserved and assured future format migration in the FDA repository.
+Through the Florida Digital Archive (FDA), Florida Atlantic Libraries’ digital objects can be preserved and assured future format migration in the FDA repository.
 More information about this preservation program can be found at http://fclaweb.fcla.edu/FDA .

 • Replacements